-Pinar Yoldas is a cross-disciplinary artist/researcher based in Berlin and Durham, North Carolina.
-Her work develops within biological sciences and digital technologies through architectural installations, kinetic sculpture, sound, video and drawing with a focus on post-humanism, eco-nihilism, anthropocene and feminist technoscience.
+Pinar Yoldas is an infradisciplinary designer/artist/researcher currently based in the United States.
+Her work develops within biological sciences and digital technologies through architectural installations, kinetic sculpture, sound, video and drawing with a focus on posthumanism, eco-nihilism, anthropocene and feminist technoscience.

 She holds a bronze medal in organic chemistry in the national science olympics and had her first solo painting exhibition when she was five.